asynkron/website/asynkron/content/docs/proto.actor/golang/stopping-actors.md

 #### What Happens When I Send an Actor a `PoisonPill`?
 Like `Stop`, `PoisonPill` message is an auto-received, system-level message.
 But the actor handles a `PoisonPill` in a different manner than `Stop`.
 Rather than being handled immediately, the actor treats a `PoisonPill` like an ordinary message.
 The `PoisonPill` goes to the back of the actor's mailbox.

 The actor then processes the messages that are ahead of the PoisonPill in the mailbox.
-[Once it reaches the PoisonPill, the actor tells itself to Stop](https://github.com/akkadotnet/akka.net/blob/dev/src/core/Akka/Actor/ActorCell.DefaultMessages.cs#L275) and the sequence above will begin.

 #### How Do I Use `PoisonPill`?
 You send an actor a `PoisonPill` like this: